Close-up of beehives in early spring in a UK apiary

 As brood and bee numbers increase, colonies will need more space – for nectar, honey and to prevent congestion around the brood nest.
 In some parts of the UK, beekeepers add supers in March when early nectar flows, such as dandelions or oilseed rape, are starting.

 Thinking ahead now makes it easier to manage growth and swarm risk later in spring.
-For more, see the relevant sections in the hive management guide.
+For more, see the Swarm & Queen guide and the relevant sections in the hive management guide.

 Apiary and Equipment Maintenance